yeswecan/Playerok_rewrite/AIDocs/playlist_editor_page_spec.md

   - Hover: bg-gray-50
   - Dragging: shadow-lg ring-2 ring-blue-500 bg-blue-50
   - Disabled (during animation): opacity-70, pointer-events-none
+  - Cursor States: track rows use `cursor-grab` by default, switch to `cursor-grabbing` while dragging, and use `cursor-pointer` on hover; inside the Actions row (ActionEditorComponent), always use `cursor-default`.

 • Actions row beneath the header that contains the ActionEditorComponent and expands the item height as needed